Willful vs. Non-Willful

-If you make false representations or omissions to your CPA, EA, or Accountant — you are presumably willful, despite what inexperienced Attorneys desperate for your business will tell you.
+If you make false representations or omissions to your CPA, EA, or Accountant — you are presumably willful, despite what inexperienced Attorneys will tell you.

 For more on this topic, click here: The IRS OVDP Willfulness Dilemma – Penny Wise & Pound Foolish.